cloudflare/cloudflare-docs/content/support/Account Management & Billing/Billing Cloudflare Plans/Troubleshooting failed payments.md

 The billing information that Cloudflare has on file is inaccurate or incomplete.
 Also, the credit card on file might have expired.

-To ensure all billing information is current and accurate, see [Updating your Cloudflare billing information](https://support.cloudflare.com/hc/en-us/articles/200170236-How-do-I-update-my-billing-information-).
+To ensure all billing information is current and accurate, refer to [Updating your Cloudflare billing information](https://support.cloudflare.com/hc/en-us/articles/200170236-How-do-I-update-my-billing-information-).

 ### Insufficient funds